pingcap/docs-cn/tikv-configuration-file.md

 ### `stack-size`

 + The stack size of the threads in the unified thread pool
++ Type: Integer + Unit
 + Default value: `"10MB"`
 + Unit: KB|MB|GB
 + Minimum value: `"2MB"`
++ Maximum value: The number of Kbytes output in the result of the `ulimit -sH` command executed in the system.

 ### `max-tasks-per-worker`